azieren/DevEv-BackEnd/README.md

 For each video, two files will be written:

-1. **NPZ File**: Contains body pose information with the following format:
+1. **NPZ File**: Contains body pose information with the following format and can be found [here](https://drive.google.com/drive/u/0/folders/1WH-VZd0zxwTWjZ2V2Xf_nieNL_iuElav):
     - `dataset`: A dictionnary where a key is a frame number and values are 2D detection information
     - `dataset[frame] = {"views": views, "bbox": bbox_tensor, "kpt": kps}`
       - `frame`: Frame number.